fsydurden/to-do-list/README.md

 # to-do-list
-just a simple to do list.
+Just a simple to-do list website that lets you add and delete tasks.